EARS:

 Black Horns

-Painted Desert Ram
+Painted Desert Rams

 White Horns

-Mature Painted Desert Ram
+Mature Painted Desert Rams

 Variegated Horns